 Alter or Alteration of a Stormwater Management System.
-Alter or alteration of a stormwater management system means work done other than that necessary to maintain the system's original design and function.
+Alter or alteration of a stormwater management system work done other than that necessary to maintain the system's original design and function.

 Alteration.
-Alteration shall mean any change in size, shape, occupancy, character, or use of a building or structure.
+Alteration means any change in size, shape, occupancy, character, or use of a building or structure.